TewodrosAbebe/reading_courses/README.md

-# ROM: Representations of Meaning
+# APL: Action, Perception and Language

 This is a repository contains a set file structure for submitting your course-work.